 SAP EWM in SAP S/4HANA Best Practices

-SAP EWM in SAP S/4HANA provides the following 11 scope items in the Best Practice content.
-This blog provides the basic settings needed for these Best Practices.
+SAP EWM in SAP S/4HANA provides the following 11 scope items in the Best Practice content, and this blog shows the basic settings needed for these Best Practices.
 For each scope item, more functional related configurations are needed.
 Refer to the Prerequisites Matrix for the required Building Blocks for each scope item.

 |EWM Scope Item||Delivered in||License|